AdvaithGS/Astrobot/README.md

-This is an Astronomy discord bot (now verified!) with various functionalities and uses; created with python 3.10.3 version involving the python disnake module.
+This is an Astronomy discord bot with various functionalities and uses; created with python 3.10 and disnake.

 ## Table of contents